 In 1990 and 1991, Dr. Simon served as the resident evaluation officer for a joint United Nations Development Programme / World Bank national poverty alleviation program in Sri Lanka.
 He has also been an adviser to the World Bank on land reform.

-Laurence Simon earned his doctorate from the School of Geography at Clark University where he had previously received a Master's in International Development.
-His undergraduate was in philosophy at Queens College of the City University of New York.
+Laurence Simon earned his doctorate from the Graduate School of Geography at Clark University where he had previously received a Master's in International Development.
+His undergraduate degree was in philosophy at Queens College of the City University of New York.
 In 1997, the University of Judaism (now American Jewish University) conferred upon him the Doctor of Humane Letters, Honoris Causa.
 He also has studied philosophy and political theory at the New School for Social Research in New York under Horace Kallen, Hans Jonas and Hannah Arendt.

 Awards and Honors